trm313/react-typeorm-ts-postgres/README.md

 ##### Backend Server

 The `build` script from the server root will trigger `tsc` which will compile the source into the `dist/` folder.
+This location is specified in the `tsconfig.json` file via the `outDir` key.

 Running `npm start` from the server root will then execute `node dist/server.js`, spinning up the server from the compiled `dist/` folder.